Q&A: The Year of Dan Palace

 1. How did you develop your characters?

 In the case of this book, backward.
 I’d always known what I wanted their relationships with one another to be, but it took a few revisions to figure out who they were and why their relationships were what they were.
-The process led with behavior and ended with motivation.
 It turned out that they are who they are as adults because of their childhood experiences.
 If you’re taught when young to be afraid of certain things, or to value certain things, those lessons stick.

 1. What has been the biggest influence on your career as a writer?